Logging system in Magento 2

-Do you remember the Mage::log() method in Magento 1?
-Here it is:
+Remember the Mage::log() method in Magento 1?
+It goes like this:

 public static function log($message, $level = null, $file = '', $forceLog = false);

-As you may also know, using this function we can log any information that we need in Magento 1.
+As you may also know, we can use this function to log any information in Magento 1.
 It is quite simple.

-But when we review the logging system in Magento 2, we will notice that the logging system has been changed there, and it does not contain the mentioned above function anymore.
-Instead of that, we have Psr\Log\LoggerInterface which provides Magento 2 API for working with logging system.
+But reviewing the logging system in Magento 2, you will notice that the logging system has been changed, and it does not contain the aforementioned function anymore.
+Instead, we have Psr\Log\LoggerInterface which prepares Magento 2 API to work with a logging system.

 By default, Magento 2 uses the following global preference for the interface: